Read an interview all about the new program!

 The Statement of Purpose (500-750 words) should explain your interest in the Museum Studies program, demonstrate your motivation for a professional career in the museum world, and provide further details on:

 - ideas for an individual museum project

 - internship interests

 - previous experience in museum work (if any, not required)

-- courses, professors, and research areas you see particularly relevant to your interests
+- research areas you see particularly relevant to your interests